-The LPC2378 microcontroller consists of an ARM7TDMI-S CPU with emulation support, the ARM7 local bus for closely coupled, high-speed access to the majority of on-chip memory, the AMBA AHB interfacing to high-speed on-chip peripherals and external memory, and the AMBA APB for connection to other on-chip peripheral functions.
+The LPC2364/66/68 microcontroller consists of an ARM7TDMI-S CPU with emulation support, the ARM7 local bus for closely coupled, high-speed access to the majority of on-chip memory, the AMBA AHB interfacing to high-speed on-chip peripherals, and the AMBA APB for connection to other on-chip peripheral functions.
 The microcontroller permanently configures the ARM7TDMI-S processor for little-endian byte order.

-The LPC2378 implements two AHB buses in order to allow the Ethernet block to operate without interference caused by other system activity.
-The primary AHB, referred to as AHB1, includes the VIC, GPDMA controller, and EMC.
+The LPC2364/66/68 implements two AHB in order to allow the Ethernet block to operate without interference caused by other system activity.
+The primary AHB, referred to as AHB1, includes the VIC and GPDMA controller.